 The first registration period is closed.
 You can still register as a reserve candidate via the project website.

 A beautiful village in the city.
 This is how you can describe the Van der Pekbuurt in Amsterdam-North.
 Maybe it will soon be 'your' village?
-This concerns 64 homes, of which 31 downstairs apartments with a garden, 31 upstairs apartments with a balcony or loggia and 2 single-family homes, also with a garden.
+This summer (end of August) 64 beautiful homes will go on sale here.
+This concerns 31 ground floor apartments with a garden, 31 upstairs apartments with a balcony or loggia and 2 single-family homes, also with a garden.
 The renovation is expected to start in early March 2021.